 Most nurses work long hours in challenging conditions, and the work can be emotionally draining.
 Often, mutually reciprocal relationships cannot happen between patients who are focused on their own healing and their medical care providers, who must help in this healing.
-Your beliefs may be what you have to hang onto when you lose a patient or when a patient makes you happy and then moves on as their health improves.
+Your beliefs may be what you have to hang onto when you lose a patient, or when you like a patient who eventually heals up and moves on.

 What are your Theories of Nursing?

-Your philosophy of nursing must go beyond the day to day beliefs you carry and conduct yourself with in order to stay centered and effective.
-Often, there is also a theory element to your philosophy that involves how you see situations in the abstract.
+Your philosophy of nursing must go beyond the day-to-day beliefs you carry and conduct yourself with, in order to stay centered and effective.
+Often, there is also a theoretical element to your philosophy that involves how you see situations in the abstract.
 When you consider potential ethical dilemmas, how do you respond to them, and what sorts of decisions do you choose to make?

 While you may never actually encounter a bizarre medical situation with a difficult decision, your philosophy of nursing is how you will respond when something unexpected does happen.
 In the medical field, it is best to expect the unexpected.